-2 NZC Platform services and programme
+3 NZC Platform services and programme

-2.1 City Learning ("Twinning") Programme
+3.1 City Learning Programme

 The NZC City Learning Programme is a multi-month programme that aims to transfer knowledge and build capacities across Pilot and Twin Cities [Twins] engaged in the programme.
-The fundamental principle of this programme is centred around the strategy of achieving impact through peer learning.
+At its core stands the strategy of impact through peer learning.
 Peer learning is an educational approach that couples two or more learners with a similar background and allows them to actively shape each other's development through knowledge exchange and collaborative problem-solving.

-In NZC, we are deploying this principle by pairing Pilot Cities (or in the case of multi-city application, the group of cities) with Twin Cities (Twins).
-These Twins will be cities with a similar background as the Pilot Cities and might face similar challenges.
-These could be based on geography, national context, socioeconomic or similar.
-As such, NZC aims to extend the impact of the work of Pilot Cities beyond its initial cohort.
-For the duration of the Twining programme, NZC will guide those cities through a series of online and in-person meetings.
+In NZC, we are deploying this principle by pairing each Pilot City (or in the case of multi-city application, the group of cities) with two or three Twins.
+Those Twins will be cities with a similar background as the Pilot Cities and might face similar challenges.
+These could be based on geography, national context, socio-economic or similar.
+Through that, NZC aims to extend the impact of the work of Pilot Cities beyond its initial cohort.
+For the duration of the programme, NZC will guide those cities through a series of online and in-person meetings.
 These meetings aim to create a clear understanding of each other's challenges and exchange or generate potential solutions.
-It is foreseen that each Pilot City visits their Twins once with a small delegation, and that the Twins will have the opportunity to visit the Pilot City.
+It is foreseen that each Pilot City visits their Twins once with a small delegation, and the Twins will also visit the Pilot City once

 This programme is a mandatory part of the Pilot Cities Programme.
 Therefore, a certain percentage of staff commitment will need to be assigned within the Pilot City budget.
 The programme team will approach Pilot Cities to develop tailored city profiles to ensure a high-quality match in the selection of the Twins.
+The current timeline foresees the Call for Twins for June 2023 and the programme's start for September 2023.
+This way, Pilot Cities have time to develop their activities and gather initial insights.
+More information will be made available to the Pilot Cities at a later date.

-2.2 City Advisors
+3.2 City Advisors

-Climate-Neutral Cities Advisors will be appointed from amongst the NZC consortium partner organisations to help Mission, Pilot and Twin Cities strategically advance systemic change and pursue Mission ambition.
-Activities will include assisting cities access the Platform for use of tools and resources, facilitating exchanges among cities and linking them with project partners and experts, building meaningful cooperation between cities involved in the Pilot Cities Programme and the City Learning Programme, and ongoing support and systems change guidance and advice, including identifying needs for, and assisting with the application process to, the City Expert Support Facility (more on this service below).
+Ten Climate-Neutral Cities Advisors will be appointed from amongst the NZC consortium partner organisations to help Mission, Pilot and Twin Cities strategically advance systemic change and pursue Mission ambition.
+Activities will include helping cities access the Platform for use of tools and resources, facilitating exchanges among cities and linking them with project partners and experts, building meaningful cooperation between cities involved in the Pilot Cities Programme and the City Learning Programme, and ongoing support and systems change guidance and advice, including identifying needs for, and assisting with the application process to, the City Expert Support Facility (more on this service below).

-Each City Advisor will be responsible for several Pilot Cities..
+Each City Advisor will be responsible for around three Pilot Cities plus the twinned cities under the City Learning Programme (around 12 cities in total).